parimala-06/Weather-App/README.md

 - Create a new branch for your changes.
 - Commit your changes and push to your branch.
 - Submit a pull request.

+## Acknowledgements
+Special thanks to OpenWeatherMap for providing the weather data.

+This README provides an overview of the app, setup instructions, project structure, and some additional guidance.
+You can further customize it based on your specific requirements or project structure.